 - Single slice CT = determined by collimation.
 Limited by detector row width.

 - Multisclice CT = determined by width of detector rows

 - Spiral scanning now used instead of axial scanning

 - Pitch = distance couch travels / width of beam

 - Pitch > 1 means there are gaps between slices

 - Pitch = 1 means there is no beam overlap

-Multislice scanning uses lots of rows of equal sized detectors
+Multislice scanning uses lots of rows and each row consists of equal-sized detectors

 - Rows combined to give different number of slices.
 Number of slices limited by number of data channels.